 Pursuant to Section 403(b) of the Internal Revenue Code (the "IRC"), ZERO TO THREE sponsors a defined contribution retirement plan that is available to all eligible employees.
 Under the 403(b) plan, eligible employees may elect to contribute up to the federal tax limitation.
 The plan provides for an employer contribution equal to 6% of the salary of all eligible employees.
 Employer contributions are made on behalf of employees with at least 12 months of service.
 Employees who have completed 10 years of service receive an additional 2% of their earnings, for a total contribution of 8%.
 Both employer and employee contributions are fully vested.
-Pension expense was \$1,114,314 for the year ended September 30, 2023, and is included in fringe benefits in the accompanying statement of functional expenses.
+Pension expense was \$1,289,289 for the year ended September 30, 2024, and is included in fringe benefits in the accompanying statement of functional expenses.

 Effective January 1, 2020, ZERO TO THREE adopted a new Section 457(b) deferred compensation plan for its eligible executives under the IRC Section 457(b).
-ZERO TO THREE makes non-elective contributions under this plan, and contributions are fully vested and non-forfeitable under the plan.
-Under the plan, contributions of \$81,765 were made in the year ended September 30, 2023.
+ZERO TO THREE makes nonelective contributions which are fully vested and nonforfeitable under the plan.
+Contributions of \$116,091 were made during the year ended September 30, 2024.
 Amounts are included in fringe benefits in the accompanying statement of functional expenses.
-The asset and liability for the vested deferred compensation at September 30, 2023 of \$438,734 is included in investments and accrued compensation and benefits in the accompanying statement of financial position.
+The asset and liability for the vested deferred compensation at September 30, 2024 of \$661,227 is included in investments and accrued compensation and benefits in the accompanying statement of financial position.